MicrosoftDocs/architecture-center/docs/example-scenario/data/data-analysis-regulated-industries-content.md

 For example, assume users on mobile devices outside the perimeter need to access predefined, optimized reports that access and render sensitive data from data sources hosted inside the perimeter.
 In this implementation, users first establish VPN connectivity, if necessary.
 They're then prompted to authenticate to the Power BI service.
 After they're verified via multi-factor authentication, the Power BI rendering engine passes the user's identity to the target database that's hosted inside the perimeter.
 The database can then verify the accessing user.
 It also has information about the user's role / security group, so it can apply query and data filtering as required by the security policy of that user.

 _**Need to get high volumes of data in a scalable way from multiple data sources in raw format (typically from on-premises).
-Need to store it, together with multiple versions and history, in a scalable way, to inexpensive storage**._
+Need to store it, together with multiple versions and history, in a scalable way, in inexpensive storage**._

 Ideally, Power BI needs to consume optimized data models for a specific data domain to improve the user experience, reduce waiting time, and improve data model maintenance.
 To produce these models, users typically need to run a process that ingests data from multiple data sources in raw format and store that data for further processing.
 Although there are many ways to do this processing, this approach uses Data Factory.